 Related: The best VPNs to protect you from the Snooper’s Charter.

 Canadian ISPs are known to throttle bandwidth of certain protocols.
 These protocols are detected using deep packet inspection, which identifies the type of traffic traveling through its network.
 This can be used to reduce the speed of things like peer-to-peer filesharing, which use up large amounts of data and bandwidth.
 This is sometimes implemented during peak usage hours.

 Canadian ISP Rogers has been known to degrade the speeds of all encrypted traffic, which would include VPN traffic.

 Related: The 5 best VPNs for Canada

-Australian ISPs are known to engage in zero rating practices, but not so much bandwidth throttling.
-Due to a more competitive market, it’s not in their best interests to prioritize traffic.
+Australian ISPs are known to engage in zero-rating practices, but not so much bandwidth throttling.
+Due to a more competitive market, it’s not in their best interest to prioritize traffic.

 The country has not enshrined any actual laws or regulations that prevent bandwidth throttling, however.

 Related: What is the best VPN for Australia?